ironkayman/RebisTheory/rebis_theory.md

 Two questions emerge then in regards to this interpretation and an emerging timeline:

-- If spirits are known to return to material real, how undead managed to exist on Isora, unless it has similar metaphysic properties to Cradle?
+- If spirits are known to return to material realm, how undead managed to exist on Isora, unless it has similar metaphysic properties to Cradle?

   If it is on Isora, [as we had discussed](#cradle-metaphysics) a potential case of Core only allowing for spirits to return in large scale, the rest of those laws would remain the same and localized to specific phenomenon involving Underworld.